jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 1
 -
 ; Building
 A brewery is devoted to crafting alcohol, be it beer, wine, or spirits.
-This building can represent bottlers, vineyards, or even structures that produce nonalcoholic drinks.
+This building can represent bottlers, vineyards, or even <<structures|Settlement-Structures>> that produce nonalcoholic drinks.
 -

 **Lots** 1; **Cost** 2 Lumber